DISTRHO/Ildaeil/README.md

 - VST3
 - AU (macOS only)

-Additionally the following files can be loaded:
+Additionally the following files could eventually be loaded:

 - Audio files (synced to host transport)
 - MIDI files (aligned to real/wall-clock time, synced to host transport)